 Our cloth diapers are still in very good condition even if we have been using them for almost 3 years now.

 We started cloth diapering when #1 was still 3 weeks old and he’ll be 3 years old next month.

 I started late with #2 (at 2 months old) because I had a hard time recovering from my repeat cesarean and he’s 9 months now.

 I still get the same excitement every time I wash, hang, and fold our cloth diapers.

-Cloth Diapers for the Win!
+Cloth Diapers for Babies for the Win!